-If needed, we will charter a private bus from Montpellier airport (MPL) to the Feast site on Wednesday, October 16th.
+If needed, we will charter a private bus from Montpellier airport (MPL) to the Feast site on Monday, October 6th.
 To take the shuttle, you must be able to board the coach by 3:00 pm.
-The shuttle service is scheduled to leave at around 3 p.m. which allows for the Air France flight from Paris to get in at 2.40 p.m.
-The shuttle will then go to the two train stations at Montpellier (if they're both needed), arriving at about 3.15 p.m. and 3.30 p.m. respectively.
+The shuttle service is scheduled to leave at around 3.20 p.m. which allows for the Air France flight from Paris to get in at 3 p.m.
+The shuttle will then go to the two train stations at Montpellier (if they're both needed), arriving at about 3.35 p.m. and 3.50 p.m. respectively.
 The estimated travel time by bus is 1 hour.
 (We can adapt the departure time somewhat if it suits everybody).
-This one-way service is available for about €35 per person - aged 2 years and older).
+This one-way service is available for about €35 per person -aged 2 years and older).

-We will also charter a private bus which will depart from the Feast site for Montpellier at around 5:30 a.m. on Friday October 25th.
-Expected arrival times at Montpellier train station and airport are 6:30 a.m. and 7:00 a.m., respectively.
-If considering this option, please be sure your flight's departure time is no earlier than 9:00 AM.
+We will also charter a private bus which will depart from the Feast site for Montpellier at around 5:00 a.m. on Wednesday October 15th.

+Expected arrival times at Montpelier train station and airport are 6:00 a.m. and 6.30 a.m., respectively.
+If considering this option, please be sure your flight's departure time is no earlier than 8.30 AM.
+This one-way service is available for around € 35 per person (aged 2 years and older).
+For more information on Montpellier airport, see https://montpellier-airport.com/.